Harry Caray: Honors and special events

 The National Sportscasters and Sportswriters Association named Caray as Missouri Sportscaster of the Year twice (1959, 1960) and Illinois Sportscaster of the Year 10 times (1971–73, 75–78, 83–85), and inducted him into its NSSA Hall of Fame in 1988.

 In 1989, the Baseball Hall of Fame presented Caray with the Ford C. Frick Award for "major contributions to baseball."
 That same year, he was inducted into the American Sportscasters Association Hall of Fame.
 He was also inducted into the National Radio Hall of Fame in 1990, and has his own star on the St. Louis Walk of Fame.

 On June 24, 1994, the Chicago Cubs had a special day honoring Harry for 50 years of broadcasting Major League Baseball.
 Sponsored by the Cubs and Kemper Insurance, pins were given out to some unknown number of fans in attendance that day.
 The pins had a picture of Harry, with writing saying "HARRY CARAY, 50 YEARS BROADCASTING, Kemper MUTUAL FUNDS" and "HOLY COW."

 In 1994, Caray was the radio inductee into the NAB Broadcasting Hall of Fame.

+In 1999, a statue honoring Caray was erected outside of Wrigley Field, near the third base entrance at Sheffield Ave. and Addison St. It was relocated in 2010 to the corner of Sheffield and Waveland Avenues, just outside of the entrance to the stadium's bleachers.